Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Results and Analysis

 \item \textbf{Clustering-based Selection (Default)}: Perform k-means clustering over the sample's string set using TF-IDF features with character 3-grams and cosine similarity.
 From each cluster, the string nearest to the centroid is selected.
 This ensures semantic diversity by covering multiple regions of the string space, while maintaining a consistent OP count of $M = 1000$. \end{itemize}

-As shown in Table~\ref{tab:sampling_results}, clustering-based OP selection achieves a top-1 accuracy of 40\%, compared to 36\% using random sampling—an 11.1\% relative improvement.
-The advantage is particularly evident for samples with more than 10,000 decoded strings, where redundancy and noise are more prevalent.
-The centroid-based selection improves the representativeness of the OPs, which in turn leads to better alignment with family-specific features in the vector database.
+As shown in Table~\ref{tbl:overallResultsGrouped} (RQ3), clustering-based OP selection achieves a top-1 accuracy of 40\%, compared to 36\% using random sampling, representing an 11.1\% relative improvement.
+The advantage is especially clear for samples with more than 10,000 decoded strings, where redundancy and noise are more common.
+Centroid-based selection improves the representativeness of the OPs, which leads to better alignment with family-specific features in the vector database.